Music’s my element, something I need, like air and light.

 A commission arrived.
 A gift, and with it, a slow-flooding return of a sense of hope, purpose.

-I assembled a cast of people whose work I love, some of whom I’d never met: a harpist and a recording engineer, eight living composers, eight dead ones, two visual artists, a writer, filmmaker, lighting designer and producer.
+I assembled a cast of people whose work I love, some of whom I’d never met: a harpist and a recording engineer, eight living composers, eight dead ones, two visual artists, a writer, filmmaker, lighting designer, dramaturg, costume designer and producer.

 I was thinking about shelter.
 I wondered whether together, we could create a sense of that?